 Key Areas Key Tasks Strategic Provide analysis and advice to help monitor the Single Electricity Market across the island.
 Develop, monitor and review data visualisation models used to monitor and regulate the Single Electricity Market.
-Contribute toward the maintenance of the directorates SQL database.
 Contribute to policy development in relation to the Single Electricity Market (SEM).
 Maintain an awareness of legal risks and issues relating to electricity regulation.
 Maintain an awareness of EU and Government policy in relation to electricity regulation.
 Operational Disseminate a range of market data and provide quantitative and qualitative analysis of relevant matters relating to electricity regulation.
 Develop complex models to provide supporting evidence for policy decisions.
 Draft documentation and reports as required by the Utility Regulator.
 Act as a member of specific project teams as defined by Senior Management.
 This will involve providing team input, which may include research, analysis and constructively challenging other team member contributions.